tavis-siebert/EgoDepth-HMR/README.md

 │   └── smpl_mean_params.npz
 ```
 ## config
-Refer to the REAME and configs in `prohmr/configs`
+Refer to the README and configs in `prohmr/configs`

 ## training
 To train a model, identify the training script corresponding to the model you wish to train